zalando-zmon/zmon-docs/docs/user/check-ref/redis_wrapper.rst

     :param host: Redis host.
     :type host: str

-    :param password:  If set - enables authentication to the destination server with the password provided.
+    :param password:  If set - enables authentication to the destination redis server with the password provided.
+Default is None.
     :type password: str

 .. note::

+    If ``password`` param is not supplied, then plugin configuration values will be used.
-    You can also use ``plugin.redis.password`` plugin confirguration for zmon appliance to enable password auth for this plugin.
+    You can use ``plugin.redis.password`` to configure password redis authentication for zmon-worker.

 Please also have a look at the `Redis documentation`_.